balamuru/product-rules/README.md

 ### Criteria
-* Make sure your solution is runnable from the command line via your tool of choice.
+### Make sure your solution is runnable from the command line via your tool of choice.
+TODO: build and execution instructions
-* The program must print out the total and average prices that score sufficiently highly when run from the command line.
+#### The program must print out the total and average prices that score sufficiently highly when run from the command line.
+TODO: sample output / explanation